-829 Annexure PV 46, Exh BB2.1(d), PSV-1353 et seq; and Transcript 10 May 2019, p 56 scheme involving Regiments, Homix and Albatime.
+E29 Annexure PV 46, Exh BB2.1(d), PSV-1353 et seg; and Transcript 10 May 2019, p 56

+- 604. As mentioned, the contracts concluded with McKinsey and Regiments (particularly the four concluded confidentially) contributed substantially to the money laundering scheme involving Regiments, Homix and Albatime.
 In the context of preparing joint proposals for these four contracts, on 13 June 2014 Regiments emailed McKinsey a spreadsheet containing a detailed breakdown of fees that were to be paid by Regiments to Homix and Albatime in their guise as SDPs of Regiments on the four contracts.
 The spreadsheet attached to Regiments' email of 13 June 2014 provided for aggregate amounts in excess of R100 million to be paid to Homix and Albatime on the four contracts.
-McKinsey has confirmed through a statement made by Mr Fine to Parliament that neither Homix nor Albatime were involved in providing services on any project in which McKinsey were involved.831

-- Regiments and Homix and maintained that the evidence before the Commission was insufficient to prove his involvement.
-B32 The manner in which he failed to apply his mind to the grounds of confinement, the inappropriate use of confidentiality, the irregular parcelling of the transactions, the creating of a monopolistic situation, the premature payments to McKinsey, and the failure to do a gap analysis all took place on his watch and provide reasonable grounds to believe that he was involved in the Gupta enterprise and participated in the conduct of its affairs. - 607.
+McKinsey has confirmed through a statement made by Mr Fine to Parliament that neither Homix nor Albatime were involved in providing services on any project in which McKinsey were involved. - 605.
+Mr Molefe denied all knowledge of the money laundering scheme involving Regiments and Homix and maintained that the evidence before the Commission was insufficient to prove his involvement.
+The manner in which he failed to apply his mind to the grounds of confinement, the inappropriate use of confidentiality, the irregular parcelling of the transactions, the creating of a monopolistic situation, the premature payments to McKinsey, and the failure to do a gap analysis all took place on his watch and provide reasonable grounds to believe that he was involved in the Gupta enterprise and participated in the conduct of its affairs. - 606.
 Mr Singh had more information about the money laundering scheme which is clearly evidenced in a reconciliation Excel spreadsheet sent to him and later to Mr Pita (after Mr Singh had moved to Eskom).
 Regiments maintained a running reconciliation of the payments it had received from Transnet and the corresponding payments it had made to Mr Essa's laundry entities and Albatime.
 The spreadsheet containing this reconciliation was named "Advisory Invoice Tracking".
-Regiments forwarded copies of the Advisory Invoice Tracking spreadsheet to Mr Singh834 when he was GCFO of Transnet on 18 May 2015 and to Mr Pita on 5 August 2015.
-Regiments forwarded copies of the Advisory Invoice Tracking spreadsheet to Mr Singh834 when he was
+Regiments forwarded copies of the Advisory Invoice Tracking spreadsheet to Mr Singh when he was GCFO of Transnet on 18 May 2015 and to Mr Pita on 5 August 2015.

-830 See Annexures 3 and 4, Transnet-05-743 et seq
+See Annexures 3 and 4, Transnet-05-743 et seq

-608. Entries in the spreadsheet confirm the money laundering arrangement.
+607. Entries in the spreadsheet confirm the money laundering arrangement.
 For example, an entry for March 2014 in respect of "the 1064-Transaction Advisory" reflects a total payment of R6.128 million with amounts of R3.064 million (50%) and R285 000 (5%) payable to Chivita/Homix and Albatime respectively.
-836 Likewise, an entry in respect of the NMPP contract invoiced on 30 March 2015 reflects the total amount due as R3.948 million.
-The amount recorded as payable to Chivita/Homix is R1.974 million (being 50% of the total) and the amount payable to Albatime is R197 391 (being 5% of the total).837 This was in keeping with the money laundering arrangement that Regiments kept only 45% of the payments under the McKinsey contracts and forwarded 55% to Homix (Mr Essa) and Albatime (Mr Moodley).
+Likewise, an entry in respect of the NMPP contract invoiced on 30 March 2015 reflects the total amount due as R3.948 million.
+The amount recorded as payable to Chivita/Homix is R1.974 million (being 50% of the total) and the amount payable to Albatime is R197 391 (being 5% of the total).
+This was in keeping with the money laundering arrangement that Regiments kept only 45% of the payments under the McKinsey contracts and forwarded 55% to Homix (Mr Essa) and Albatime (Mr Moodley).
 Several other entries in the Advisory Invoice Tracking prepared by Regiments reflect similar payments in respect of the various McKinsey and other contracts.
 The numerous recorded entries in the spreadsheet reflect a consistent pattern in keeping with the scheme of 45/50/5% involving Regiments, Homix and Albatime.
-Regiments paid total payments to these "business development partners" of R274.155 million in the 2015/2016 financial year alone, including payments aggregating over R100 million on the McKinsey contracts.838
+Regiments paid total payments to these "business development partners" of